Tuesday, 19th November

 ViaErasmus!

-Petra Šmídová - CUNI
+Petra Šmídová - Charles University

-Tackling Gender Based Violence and Ensuring Safe Environment in Academia: Role of Ombudspersons
+Tackling Gender-Based Violence and Ensuring Safe Environment in Academia: Role of Ombudspersons

-In the first part, we will look at the current state of knowledge on gender-based violence in academia in European countries.
-We will explore the Unisafe 7P model, which enables universities to provide a safe environment for all.
-In the second part, we will explore the role that organizational ombudspersons may play in the implementation of the 7P model.
-We will work with practical examples collected by the Czech Network of Ombudspersons for Higher Education.In the first part, we will look at the current state of knowledge on gender-based violence in academia in European countries.
-We will explore the Unisafe 7P model, which enables universities to provide a safe environment for all.
-In the second part, we will explore the role that organizational ombudspersons may play in the implementation of the 7P model.
+In the first part, we will examine the current state of knowledge on gender-based violence in academia across European countries.
+We will explore the Unisafe 7P model, which enables universities to create a safe environment for all.
+In the second part, we will investigate the role that organisational ombudspersons can play in the implementation of the 7P model.
 We will work with practical examples collected by the Czech Network of Ombudspersons for Higher Education.

 C3